resurvenge/Windw/README.md

 To install **windw** you need to follow these steps:

-1. Download the code
+1. Download the zip file
-2. Unzip the windw folder
+2. Unzip the file
 3. Go to the windw folder and put the windw file to your love2d projec

 ## Creating Windows